What Happens If a Humidifier Is Too Large?

 • You cannot lower output enough

-If the room still gets too damp, use a smaller humidifier rated closer to the actual space.
-Do not size by wishful thinking or by the full home square footage if you are only treating one bedroom.
+• Do not size by the full house if you are only treating one bedroom.